 Addressing these challenges will involve a huge amount of time, effort and resources to do effectively – but the need to do it well is vital for the safety of staff, customers and the company itself.

 Fortunately, for companies using Workplace from Facebook or Microsoft Teams to connect their workforce, using The Bot Platform you can create a suite of bots and automation tools that can help with these challenges.
-Here are 5 ways that bots can help.
+Here are five ways that bots can help.

-Back to work planning
+Back to work planning.

 The first area where bots can help is with the initial planning stages of getting back to work.
 Governments have released guidelines for how companies can return, but turning these centrally developed government guidelines into a realistic set of working procedures that staff will follow is a whole challenge in itself that varies from company to company.